MI7J/mangos/sql/additions/readme.txt

     cp 100 - Fix Spells with same Icons (from Hunderkuchen) cp 101 - Fix removing debuf 70541, 73779, 73780, 73781 at 90% health. original patch by Wowka321, modified by rsa
     cp 102 - Really stop moving on fear/confused remove.
-Patch provided by Tasssadar
+Patch provided by Tasssadar cp 103 - Implement PROC_FLAG_ON_DEATH.
+This allow to proc some spells at caster's death